Scille/parsec-cloud/docs/userguide/manage_devices.rst

     :width: 350
     :alt: Click on password forgotten

-You will be able to import the recovery file and type in the passphrase.
+You will be able to import the Recovery File and type in the Secret Key.

 .. image:: screens/import_recovery_device.png
     :align: center